 Please use this if you spot mistakes or want to improve this ships page.

 While detached from escorting convoy ME-15 off Malta HMS Hursley (Lt.Cdr.
 W.J.P.
 Church, DSC, RN) together with HMS Pakenham (Cdr.
 E.A.
 Gibbs, DSO and 2 Bars, RN) and a Beaufort of No.39 Squadron sank the Italian submarine Narvalo (Lt.Cdr.
 Ludovico Grion) (810 tons) south-east of Malta.
 Aboard the submarine, who is returning to Italy from a supply mission to North Africa, there are 11 English officers who are prisoners of war, 8 of them went down with the Narvalo along with 28 Italians.
 (1)

 19 Feb 1943

 German U-boat U-562 was sunk in the Mediterranean north-east of Benghazi, in position 32°57'N, 20°54'E, by depth charges from the British destroyer HMS Isis (Lt.Cdr.
 D.R.
-Mitchell, RN), the British escort destroyer HMS Hursley (Lt.Cdr.
+Mitchell, RN) and the British escort destroyer HMS Hursley (Lt.Cdr.
 W.J.P.
-Church, DSC, RN) and a British Wellington aircraft (Sqdn 38/S). (see map)
+Church, DSC, RN), after being located by a British Wellington aircraft (38 Sqn RAF/S).